FNOTrader FNOTrader® Market Pulse Scanner Docs

 5. Click ⤢ on any stock — opens the big-chart view in a new tab so you can study the setup in detail with multiple chart types and indicators.

-6. Star promising candidates with a colour (Red = short list, Green = active long, etc.).
-Filter to that colour later or download as a TradingView watchlist.
+6. Star promising candidates with a colour (Red = short list, Green = active long, etc.) and/or add them to a named Watchlist from the star menu.
+Open the 📋 Watchlists tab later to review them, or export to TradingView / the trade app.

 Screen tour